swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 1. For regular functions, the argument label will remain unchanged.
 2. The parameter name will be prefixed with an underscore.
 3. The type of the parameter will be the backing property-wrapper type.
 4. A local computed property representing the `wrappedValue` of the innermost property wrapper will be synthesized by the compiler and named per the original, unprefixed parameter name.
-If the innermost `wrappedValue` defines a setter,  a setter will be synthesized for the local property if the `wrappedValue` setter is `nonmutating`, or if the wrapper is a reference type.
+Also, if the innermost `wrappedValue` defines a setter, a setter will be synthesized for the local property if the `wrappedValue` setter is `nonmutating`, or if the wrapper is a reference type.
 5. If the outermost property wrapper defines a `projectedValue` property, a local computed property representing the outermost `projectedValue` will be synthesized and named per the original parameter name prefixed with a dollar sign (`$`).
-If the outermost `projectedValue` defines a setter, a setter for the local computed property will be synthesized if the `projectedValue` setter is `nonmutating`, or if the wrapper is a reference type.
+Addtionally, if the outermost `projectedValue` defines a setter, a setter for the local computed property will be synthesized if the `projectedValue` setter is `nonmutating`, or if the wrapper is a reference type.

 ### Call site transformation

 When passing an argument to a function with a property-wrapper parameter using the original argument label with no prefix, the compiler will wrap the argument in a call to `init(wrappedValue:)`.
-This transformation does not apply to closures, because closures are not called with argument labels.
+This transformation, though, does _not_ apply to closures, because closures are _not_ called with argument labels.

 Since the property wrapper is initialized at the call site, this means that the argument type can impact overload resolution of `init(wrappedValue:)`.
 For example, if a property wrapper defines overloads of `init(wrappedValue:)` with different generic constraints and that wrapper is used on a function parameter, e.g.: